awesto/django-shop/docs/reference/cart-checkout.rst

 how the totals of a cart are computed and how they are labeled.
 A typical job is to compute tax rates, adding discounts, shipping and payment costs, etc.

-Instead of implementing each possible combination for all of these use cases, the **djangoSHOP** framework offers an API, where third party applications can hooks into every computational step.
+Instead of implementing each possible combination for all of these use cases, the **django-SHOP** framework offers an API, where third party applications can hooks into every computational step.
 One thing to note here is that Cart Modifiers are not only invoked, when the cart is complete and the customer wants to proceed to the checkout, but also for each item before being added to the